zyxir/emacs.d/README.md

 ## Introduction

 This is my configuration of Emacs, which is mainly for GTD (getting things done), PKM (personal knowledge management), document writing and casual coding.
+On Windows, this configuration is tailored for WSL for better overall performance.

 There are mature tools for GTD (like Google Keep), PKM (like Notion), document writing (like Microsoft Word) and coding (like Sublime Text), then why use Emacs?
 Aside from Emacs being an unified, highly configurable environment, there is another reason, which could be explained by Carsten Dominik's words on Google Tech Talks 2008: